Bloody Pit of Horror

 Review:

 They knock and ring a bell trying to see if anyone is home.
-No one answers the door.
-They sneak in and run into Gino Turini.
-He tells them that they should not be inside the castle.
-Brandi and Rizzo are then taken to the man who owns the castle; he is played by Mickey Hargitay.
-He tells them that they should not be inside the castle and need to leave.
+No one answers the gate.
+They sneak in and run into a guy, played by Gino Turini.
+He tells them that they shouldn’t be inside the castle.
+Rick and Daniel are taken to the owner.
+He is Travis Anderson (Mickey Hargitay).
+He is a former actor and bodybuilder.
+Like his assistant said, he demands that they leave.

-They come back to the group to tell them to pack up and that they need to leave.
-Hargitay comes over a speaker and tells them he has changed his mind.
+Our duo comes back to the group, informing them to grab their stuff to leave.
+Travis comes over to a speaker and tells them that he changed his mind.
 They can stay only for the night and need to leave early in the morning.
-They are also told that his helpers, his other helper played by Roberto Messina, will show them where they can shoot.
+They are also told that his helpers, the other is played by Roberto Messina, will show them where they can shoot.
 They are not to go into the dungeons though.

-Almost immediately, Brandi and Zucker go into the dungeons.
-They accidently hit an ax when a bat comes at them.
-It cuts off the seal to the iron maiden that the Crimson Executioner was kept in.
+Almost immediately, Rick and Dermott go to where they’re not supposed to.
+They accidentally hit an ax when a bat spooked them.
+It cuts off the seal to the iron maiden that the Crimson Executioner was sealed inside.

-This film claims to be based Marquis de Sade, but from what I’ve read, it is very loosely based on that.
+That is where I’ll leave my recap and introduction to the characters.
+Where I want to start is with the claim to be based on Marquis de Sade’s works.
+From what I’ve read, it is loosely based.
 It is crazy and scary that men like this really existed, torturing people for various reasons.
-I really do like that they showed a lot of different forms of torture and the devices that were used.
-The women were also quite attractive for the time period and wore pretty revealing outfits.
-There is no nudity though.
-Hargitay did very well at playing the crazy villain as well.
+I do like seeing the different forms of torture and the devices that were used.